-In the Log window (Figure 3-12), you can click the different tabs to view the standard output for Synthesis, Implementation, and Simulation.
+In the Log window (shown in the following figure), you can click the different tabs to view the standard output for Synthesis, Implementation, and Simulation.
 This output is also included in the vivado.log file that is written to the Vivado IDE launch directory.

-Figure 3-12: Viewing Log Files
+Figure 16: Viewing Log Files